Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 Library Installation

-Once the library is installed you can copy the below sketch to the Arduino IDE.
+After installing the library, you can copy the sketch below into your Arduino IDE.

 #include <SoftwareSerial.h>